 If you followed the steps above, you should now have a working Kontena setup installed.
 Verify the setup using the

 kontena node list command.
 It should list all the Kontena Nodes in your Grid.

 $ kontena node list

 After the provisioned node is online, you are ready to deploy your first application stack.
 To install a ready-made stack you can execute

 stack install kontena/hello-world command in terminal.

 The initial stack deployment may take some time while the host nodes pull the referenced Docker images.

-After the stack deployment is finished you can verify that the wordpress and mysql services are running:
+After the stack deployment is finished you can verify from the Kontena Cloud Dashboard that the lb and web services are running or executing the

 Congratulations -- Enjoy!

-This completes the quick start guide for setting up Kontena.
+This completes the quick start guide for setting up Kontena Classic environment.
 For further learning, you can continue by reading the following: